NCAR/ccpp-framework/doc/CCPPtechnical/source/Glossary.rst

       An atmospheric model that allocates memory, provides metadata for the variables passed into and out of the physics, and controls time-stepping

-   Hybrid CCPP build
-      A CCPP build type that enables the use of non-CCPP physics and CCPP-compliant physics in the same run as opposed to a standalone CCPP build that only enables CCPP-compliant physics.
-      This build type is only available for the UFS Atmosphere

    Interstitial scheme
       A modularized piece of code to perform data preparation, diagnostics, or other “glue” functions that allows primary schemes to work together as a suite.
 They can be categorized